-Learn about different types of integrations that Prisma Cloud supports with third-party systems.
+Learn about different types of integrations that Prisma™ Cloud supports with third-party systems.

-Prisma Cloud provides multiple out-of-the-box integration options so that you can integrate Prisma Cloud into your existing security workflows and with the technologies you already use.
-The Amazon GuardDuty, AWS Inspector, Qualys, and Tenable integrations are inbound or pull-based integrations where Prisma Cloud polls for the data periodically and retrieves it from the external integration system; all the other integrations are outbound or push-based integrations where Prisma Cloud sends data about an alert or error to the external integration system.
+Prisma™ Cloud provides multiple out-of-the-box integration options that you can use to integrate Prisma Cloud in to your existing security workflows and with the technologies you already use.
+The Amazon GuardDuty, AWS Inspector, Qualys, and Tenable integrations are inbound or pull-based integrations where Prisma Cloud periodically polls for the data and retrieves it from the external integration system; all other integrations are outbound or push-based integrations where Prisma Cloud sends data about an alert or error to the external integration system.

 - Amazon GuardDuty—Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
 Prisma Cloud integrates with Amazon GuardDuty and ingests vulnerability data to provide you with additional context on risks in the cloud.

-- AWS SecurityHub—AWS Security Hub acts as a central console to view and monitor the security posture of your cloud assets directly on the Amazon console.
-As the Prisma Cloud application monitors your assets on the AWS cloud and sends alerts on resource misconfigurations, compliance violations, network security risks, and anomalous user activities, you have a comprehensive view of all your cloud assets across all your AWS accounts directly to the Security Hub console.
+- AWS Security Hub—AWS Security Hub is a central console where you can view and monitor the security posture of your cloud assets directly from the Amazon console.
+As the Prisma Cloud application monitors your assets on the AWS cloud and sends alerts on resource misconfigurations, compliance violations, network security risks, and anomalous user activities, you have a comprehensive view of all your cloud assets across all your AWS accounts directly from the Security Hub console.

 - Jira—Jira is an issue tracking, ticketing, and project management tool.
 Prisma Cloud integrates with Jira and sends notifications of Prisma Cloud alerts to your Jira accounts.

 - ServiceNow—ServiceNow is an incident, asset, and ticket management tool.
-Prisma Cloud integrates with Servicenow and sends notifications of Prisma Cloud alerts as ServiceNow tickets.
+Prisma Cloud integrates with ServiceNow and sends notifications of Prisma Cloud alerts as ServiceNow tickets.

 - Slack—Slack is an online instant messaging and collaboration system that enables you to centralize all your notifications.
 You can configure Prisma Cloud to send notifications of Prisma Cloud alerts through your slack channels.

-For the outbound integrations with the exception of PagerDuty and email, Prisma Cloud performs periodic checks and background validation to identify exceptions or failures in processing notifications.
-The status checks are displayed on the Prisma Cloud administrator console—red if the integration fails validation checks for accessibility or credentials, yellow if one or more templates associated with the integration are invalid, or green when the integration is working and all templates are valid.
+For the outbound integrations—with the exception of PagerDuty and email, Prisma Cloud performs periodic checks and background validation to identify exceptions or failures in processing notifications.
+The status checks are displayed on the Prisma Cloud administrator console: red if the integration fails validation checks for accessibility or credentials; yellow if one or more templates associated with the integration are invalid; or green when the integration is working and all templates are valid.
 Any state transitions are also displayed on the Prisma Cloud administrator console to help you find and fix potential issues.